Japan's Princess Mako marries commoner, loses royal status

 Associated Press

-TOKYO (AP) — Japanese Princess Mako married a commoner and lost her royal status Tuesday in a union that has split public opinion after a three-year delay caused by a financial dispute involving her new mother-in-law.
+TOKYO (AP) — Japanese Princess Mako quietly married a commoner without traditional wedding celebrations Tuesday and said their marriage — delayed three years and called unfit by some — “was a necessary choice to live while cherishing our hearts.”

+The marriage to Kei Komuro cost Mako her royal status and she has taken her husband’s surname — the first time she has had a family name.
+Most Japanese women must abandon their own family names upon marriage due to a law requiring only one surname per married couple.

-The marriage document for Mako and Kei Komuro was submitted by a palace official Tuesday morning and is now official, the Imperial Household Agency said.
+The couple’s marriage document was submitted by a palace official Tuesday morning and made official, the Imperial Household Agency said.
+There was no wedding banquet or other marriage rituals for the couple.
+Their marriage is not celebrated by many people, the agency has said.

-No longer a royal, Mako has now taken the surname of her husband and become Mako Komuro — the first time she has had a family name.
-In Japan’s imperial family, only male members are given household names, while female members only have titles and must leave if they marry commoners.

-This example of prewar-era paternalism, still kept alive by the imperial family, is also reflected in Japanese gender policies that many criticize as outdated, including a law that requires married couples to use only one surname, almost always the husband’s.
+“For me, Kei-san is a priceless person.
+For us, our marriage was a necessary choice to live while cherishing our hearts,” Mako told a televised news conference, using an honorific in speaking of her husband.

+Komuro responded: “I love Mako.
+I live only once and I want to spend it with someone I love.”
+He said he hopes to be with Mako to share feelings and encourage each other at happy times and difficult times.

 Mako is recovering from what palace doctors described earlier this month as a form of traumatic stress disorder that she developed after seeing negative media coverage about their marriage, especially attacks on Komuro.